Life has changed.

 After some conversation and a bit of research, a stationary bike felt like the most logical move for us because: (1) the machine takes up very little space compared to other equipment options and we have a pretty small house so that was a priority, (2) working out at home eliminates germ exposure (hello, COVID-19), (3) no schedule planning or time wasted from the commute to / from the gym (or gym dues! 🙌🏼), (4) in crappy outdoor weather (which is literally nine months out of the year here in Seattle) there is absolutely no excuse not to work out, and (5) it’s just insanely convenient to clip in whenever you want and just start riding.

 Why Peloton?
 Honestly, it came down to reputation.
 We’ve only ever heard positive reviews from our friends / family / colleagues that own a Peloton.
 Come to think of it, I don’t think I’ve ever heard anything negative about the bike from anyone that’s ever owned one.
-I also want to add that the community seems very positive and centered around being healthy (both physically and mentally!) as opposed to pressuring toward weight loss or falling into that [often toxic] “gym culture” mindset.
+I also want to add that the community seems very positive and centered around being healthy (both physically and mentally!) as opposed to pressuring toward weight loss or falling into that [often toxic] “gym culture” mindset, at least in my experience.

 Plus, there are SO MANY class options depending on what your wants / needs are, such as varying class lengths, music preference, intensity level, instructor preference, areas of your body that you want to focus on for that ride, etc. I love that you can adjust your workouts to your schedule and lifestyle!